 CSU Bakersfield - Environmental Resource Management Program

 - We also have a great arrangement in place with Southwestern Missouri State University (SMSU), located in Springfield, Missouri.
 This program is for our students who already have a Bachelor Degree in a science area.
 This is a Masters of Science Program in Reproductive Physiology, through the College of Agriculture at SMSU.
 The advisor of our alumni in this program is Dr. Dennis Schmidt, perhaps one of the formost authorities in the world on elephants.
-We just had one of our EATM alumni graduate with her Masters Degree this May (2001).
+One of our EATM alumni graduated with her Masters Degree from this program in May 2001.
 During the course of this program, she is now one of only 6 people in the world who has ever performed artificial insemination on an elephant !!
 She did her thesis on some of the Cheetahs they also worked with.

-Moorpark College has a reputation of being one of the best colleges at Transfering students to 4-year institutions.
-We have Articulation Agreements in place with all the Universities of California (UCLA, UC Davis, UC Santa Barbara, etc.) and all the California State Univerisities (Cal Poly San Luis Obispo, San Diego State, etc.).
+- Moorpark College has a reputation of being one of the best colleges at Transferring students to 4-year institutions.
+We have Articulation Agreements in place with all the Universities of California (UCLA, UC Davis, UC Santa Barbara, etc.) and all the California State Universities (Cal Poly San Luis Obispo, San Diego State, etc.).

 Moorpark College also has Guarantee Transfer Agreements in place with many of these Universities (specifically UC Davis, UC Santa Barbara, UC Santa Cruz, UC Riverside, UC San Diego, UC Irvine, UC Merced, and others).
 If the EATM student is interested in furthering their education, they should speak to the EATM Counselor early.

 - We are currently working toward an agreement for students to transfer directly after the EATM Program, into Cal Poly San Luis Obispo for the "Animal Science" major.